 – The temples of King Jayavarman VII, reputedly Angkor’s greatest king.
 The fortified city of Angkor Thom which he built at the end of the 12th century is enclosed by a square wall 8 meters high, with five 20 meter long monumental gates decorated with stone elephant trunks.

-After lunch and a brief rest to avoid the mid-day heat, your tour around Angkor continues.
+After lunch and a brief rest to avoid the mid-day heat, your tour around Angkor will continue.

 – Ta Prohm Temple, a temple half overrun by the Cambodian jungle and famous as the film location for “Tomb Raider”